Learn All About the Relaxation Response and How Restorative Yoga Can Initiate It

 The Basic Anatomy of the Nervous System

 The sympathetic nervous system is often referred to as our “fight-or-flight” response.
 Among other things, it is responsible for keeping us safe in dangerous situations.
-During the sympathetic response, our heart rates accelerate, pupils dilate so we can see better, blood rushes toward our skeletal muscles so that we have the ability to either fight for our lives or run for our lives, and so much more.
+During the sympathetic response, our heart rates accelerate, pupils dilate so we can see better, and blood rushes toward our skeletal muscles so that we have the ability to either fight for our lives or run for our lives and so much more.

 Contrarily, the parasympathetic nervous system is often referred to as our “rest-and-digest” response.
 This side of the autonomic nervous system is responsible for regulating activities such as digestion, restorative relaxation, sexual functioning, and more.
-This side of the nervous system is often analogous with the brakes on a car because it helps to slow down everything that the sympathetic nervous system revs up.
+This side of the nervous system is often analogous to the brakes on a car because it helps to slow down everything that the sympathetic nervous system revs up.

 Both the sympathetic nervous system and the parasympathetic nervous system are crucial for our survival and daily functioning.
 One is not “better” than the other.
 They simply serve different purposes in the complex web of systems that make up the human body.